lenardg/whad/README.md

 * `S` - display a summary for the running day
 * `D` - display details for the running day
+* `P` - pin the previous process. it stays pinned until unpinned or closed
+* `U` - unpin
 * `Ctrl-C` - close the app

+#### Pinning a process

+When you pin a process (by pressing `P`) WHAD will keep monitoring that process until the pinned item quits or until you unpin the process.

+Quitting means simply the window is closed, not that the entire process quits.

+Pinning pins the _previous_ active window as the pinned item.
+This is because when you switch to WHAD, it will be the active window, so it makes no sens to pin that one.

+You can see what is pinned because in that case WHAD will tell you _Pinned window_ instead of _Active window_.

 ### Checking logs